Eldridge Pope

 Eldridge Pope & Co. was a traditional brewery situated in Dorchester, Dorset.
-It originated with a brewery in Durngate Street (on the site of the present Waitrose) run by Charles and Sarah Eldridge from 1837; later, the Pope family of Dorset solicitors entered the business, firstly in the form of a partnership, then as a limited company - Eldridge, Pope & Co.
-Ltd. - incorporated in 1897.
+It originated with a brewery in Durngate Street run by Charles and Sarah Eldridge from 1837; later, the Pope family of Dorset solicitors entered the business, firstly in the form of a partnership, then as a limited company, Eldridge, Pope & Co.
+Ltd., incorporated in 1897.
 A new brewery was meanwhile built closer to the railway line in 1880, and opened in 1881.
 The brewery closed in July 2003 following its sale to a property company, and now forms part of the Brewery Square development.
 The pub estate went on to be acquired by Marstons in 2007, whereupon Eldridge Pope became a dormant company.
 Most of the brewery was demolished in 2020, 140 years after it was built.

 History

 The origins of Eldridge Pope can be traced back to 1837, when hotel landlord Charles Eldridge and his wife Sarah bought the Green Dragon Brewery in Durngate Street, Dorchester.
 Together they turned the brewery into a thriving small business, and following Charles's death in 1846, Sarah continued to run it in partnership with local brewer Samuel Mason, under the trading name 'Eldridge, Mason & Co'.

 On his retirement in 1870, Mason sold his stake in the Brewery to Edwin Pope and his younger sibling Alfred Pope.
 Sarah Eldridge's son-in-law John Tizard inherited her share of the business, but when he died in 1871 the Popes assumed full control.

 By 1879 the company had outgrown its Durngate Street premises, and the Pope brothers wanted to build a large new brewery to satisfy their expansion plans for the company.
 They bought up four acres of land next to the railway line, and commissioned distinguished local architect W. R. Crickmay to design the new structure.

 The new brewery was officially opened in 1881, and very quickly became the biggest employer in Dorchester.
 Sixteen years later the Pope brothers incorporated the business as a private limited company under the name 'Eldridge, Pope & Co.
 Limited'.

 The following decades saw the next generation of the Pope family take over the running of the company.
 In 1921 Clement Pope, son of Alfred, created the Huntsman trademark, which became one of the most recognizable and popular brands associated with the company.

 In 1922 a huge fire ripped through the brewery, damaging much of the brewhouse and several other buildings.
 It was not until 1925 that the rebuilding work was completed and the brewery was able to produce beer again.